20centcroak/github-cheatsheet/cheatsheet.md

 However, if commit has been pushed to remote, then it will be necessary to pull the remote branch, then a merge action will occur and the amended commit will be back in the commit history...

+## Revert modifications
+Suppose you have uncommited modifications and you want to replace the modified files by the head files, use the following command to do so:
+> git checkout -- path/file

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTkyNzAxODMzMiw3NDAwMzg1NSwtNzkwNj
 c1OTg1LDkxOTk4MDA5OSw2MTc2Mjk4MTYsLTExMTYxMzY1NDYs